ethical-haquer/Galaxy-Flasher/README.md

   For Thor, the options are:

-  - T Flash - Writes the bootloader of a working device to the SD card.
+  - T Flash - Writes the boot-loader of a working device to the SD card.
   - EFS Clear - Wipes phone/network-related stuff from your device.
-It should NOT be used by normal users. (currently disabled until a safety is implemented)
+It should NOT be used by normal users.
   - Bootloader Update - I honestly have no idea what this does.
 Let me know if you do!
-  - Reset Flash Count - I beleive this does what it sounds like it does, but I don't know when you'd ever use it.
+  - Reset Flash Count - I believe this does what it sounds like it does, but I don't know when you'd ever use it.
 Please correct me if I'm wrong!

   Keep in mind that these options will only be applied if an Odin session has been started.
 Otherwise the Log Tab will display "This command does not exist".